boldbi/bold-bi-docs/docs/working-with-dashboards/data-alerts.md

 Data alert provides the users to track certain conditions and respond it to a specified recipients via mail when a certain predefined threshold is met.

-> **Note:** This feature is available in Bold BI Embedded Analytics but not in Cloud Analytics Server.

 ## Add a Data Alert
 Follow these steps to create the new data alert with the desired dashboard.